IghorBr/IghorBr/README.md

 - 👀 I’m interested in games, code and pizza
 - 🌱 I’m currently learning Spring Boot and Angular
 - 💞️ I’m looking to collaborate on Web Projects
-- 📫 How to reach me
+- 📫 How to reach me: ighor.bruno.brito@gmail.com

 <!---
 IghorBr/IghorBr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.